ADVRHumanoids/xbot2_examples/src/ros_api/README.md

 ```

 ## GUI
-Monitoring and interaction with the Xbot2 framework can be done with a GUI tool, as well.
-The GUI is invoked with
+Monitoring and interaction with the Xbot2 framework can be done with a GUI tool, as well, which is written in Qt5 and on top of the aforementioned ROS API.
+Top open it, just type

 ```bash
 xbot2-gui